felixelex/trajnetplusplusbaselines/README.rst

 * weight = 1, temperature = 0.1, horizon = 8, replace
 * weight = 1, temperature = 0.1, horizon = 12, replace

-Note that in the first place we used the skipping technique (skipping of scenes with NaN's) to deal with NaN values.
+Note that in the first place we used the skipping technique (skipping the scenes with any NaN's) to deal with NaN values.
 This didn't work for real data due to the high amount of NaN values.
-Therefore we changed to the replacement technique (replacement of NaN's with random samples from other neighbors).
+Therefore we changed to the replacement technique (replacement of NaN's with random samples from other neighbors.
+If there are no neighbors or all existing neighbors have only NaN values, we replace them by (-10,-10)).
 The models trained using skipping were trained on synthetic data and we think the performance for synthetic data uing skipping or replacing is similar (as in general we only had very few NaN's here).

 Evaluation & Results